Selecting a Psychologist

 Utilizes Evidence-Based Treatments

 Most often, psychologists use psychotherapy or “talk” therapy to help people with their problems.
 In addition, many psychologists utilize assessments, psychological tests and self-reports in helping people.
 Common types of therapy include cognitive-behavioral, psychodynamic, humanistic, existential or a combination of these.
 In some conditions a combination of therapy and medication is the best treatment.
 If this is the case, most psychologists can work with psychiatrists, primary care physicians or pediatricians for the best possible outcome.
-My background and training in health psychology has provided me with the knowledge needed to coordinate care with physicians.
+Dr. Bisignano’s background and training in health psychology has provided her with the knowledge needed to coordinate care with physicians.

 A Psychologist Whom You Can Trust

 In selecting a psychologist you are looking for someone you can trust with your life and wellbeing.
-This begins with a psychologist who believes in approaching her clients with respect and dignity.
+This begins with a psychologist who believes in approaching clients with respect and dignity.
 Secondly, you want to feel safe.
 You will be sharing personal and confidential information with your psychologist.
 You want to know your information is being protected and that you are being cared for.

 A Psychologist Who Listens

 One of the many important characteristics you want to seek in a psychologist is their ability to listen to you and value what you say.
 In order for your psychologist to help you, it is vital that you feel understood.
 This is paramount to the therapeutic process.
 Dr. Bisignano takes pride in her ability to actively listen, to hear what her clients are saying, as well to hear what they are not saying.• • •